Spring Roll

 Flavor Profile

-Dominant notes of mint, cilantro, and basil create a bright, aromatic character
+Bright, aromatic notes from mint, cilantro, and Thai basil create a garden-fresh quality

 Seasonality